What Is A Cash Buyout Offer?

 There are a few different paths that lead a seller to a buyout company, and they carry different levels of trust:

-- Your agent brings it up.
-Usually because the house has genuinely struggled on the open market, or the repairs needed are beyond what you're able or willing to take on.
+- Your agent brings it up, usually because the house has genuinely struggled on the open market, or the repairs needed are beyond what you're able or willing to take on.
+This should have the highest trust level because you are protected by your agent who is bound by the listing agreement.

-- The company contacts you first.
-Postcards, cold calls, text messages, "we buy ugly houses" signage.
-These are marketing campaigns targeting homeowners directly, with no agent involved at all — and they're often the least favorable offers, since there's no one specifically on your side of the table.
+- The company contacts you first, postcards, cold calls, text messages, "we buy ugly houses" signage get your attention.
+These are marketing campaigns targeting homeowners directly, with no agent involved at all, and they're often the least favorable offers.
+There have been complaints about high-pressure tactics from some of these companies.

 - You reach out to them.
-A seller who's decided speed or certainty genuinely matters most can proactively request offers from two or three buyout companies and compare them.
-This is a legitimate strategy if you've already decided cash is right for you.
+A seller who's decided speed or certainty genuinely matters most can actively request offers from two or three buyout companies and compare them.
+Price is not the only factor to compare: there are fees and sometimes hidden costs.
+This is a legitimate strategy if you've already decided a cash buyout is right for you, but get all the data up front before you sign anything.

 When a Cash Offer Actually Makes Sense